EthanGrebmeier/reader/README.md

-A speed reading assistant application
+A speed reading assistant application written in Angular